ruiramos/infrastructure-fun/README.md

 We'll be using [Google Artifact Registry](https://cloud.google.com/artifact-registry) to host our containerized images of the services, it's an evolution of the old Google Container Registry and it supports both Docker images and a bunch of languages packages as well (npm, etc).

-To set up GAR, I created [a new .tf file](./google_artifact_registry.tf) that contains definitions for the repository and the service account we'll use on our CI/CD pipeline to push built images into.
+To set up GAR, I created [a new .tf file](./google_artifact_registry.tf) that contains definitions for the repository and the service account we'll use on our CI pipeline to push built images into.
 At this point, I needed to add a few extra roles to the terraform/Vault service account, so we can create and manage service account, keys and IAM roles.
 When applying this `google_artifact_registry.tf` for the first time, a private key for the SA will be created and output on the terminal.
 I used this as a secret on Github so we can authenticate when using Github Actions.

 ### Setting up Github Actions